katzenpost/docs/drafts/mix_plugin_subscription.rst

 The interaction between client application and client library results in a single Sphinx packet being sent to provider_name with recipient service_name.
 That is to say, the last Sphinx hop contains a recipient command specifying the application plugin service name.
-Additionally the payload of this Sphinx packet being sent to this application plugin is described below in section 5.

 The following struct is serialized as a CBOR byte blob and encapsulated in a Sphinx packet and sent to the destination